Free People Shopping Feature

 Zara

-Feature: Integrated product linking within styled outfit photography.
+Feature: Links products within styled outfit photos.

-Strengths: Leverages multiple sources to provide alternatives, maintaining user engagement despite inventory limitations.
+Strengths: Leverages multiple sources to provide alternatives

 Ikea

-Feature: Subtle interactive markers on styled room imagery indicating purchasable items.
+Feature: Subtle interactive markers on styled room imagery

 Strengths: Non-intrusive visual indicators provide contextual product information without disrupting the aspirational imagery.